heysarver/receipt-worker/README.md

 # receipt-worker

+This project is a streamlined Python application that:

+1. Subscribes to an AMQP queue for unprocessed receipts.
+2. Downloads the corresponding receipt images from an S3-compatible bucket.
+3. Utilizes Azure's Form Recognizer to extract relevant data from the downloaded images.
-This project is a Python application that processes receipt images from an S3-compatible bucket, extracts data using Azure's Form Recognizer, and then sends the processed data to an AMQP queue.
+4. Publishes the processed data back to an AMQP queue.

 ## Getting Started